 Factors that increase your chance of developing periodic paralysis include: Family history of periodic paralysisThyroid disorder—high thyroid hormone levels, particularly in Asian males

-Episodes of severe weakness in the arms and legs are the major symptom.
+Episodes of severe weakness in the arms and legs are the main symptom.
 Typically, these episodes occur during sleep, early morning, or after strenuous activity.
 Cold, stress, and alcohol may also produce attacks.
-Other, less common, symptoms may include: Weakness in the eyelids and face musclesMuscle painIrregular heartbeatsDifficulty breathing or swallowing—This requires emergency care
+Other, less common, symptoms may include: Weakness in the eyelids and face musclesMuscle painIrregular heartbeats, especially with Andersen-Tawil syndromeDifficulty breathing or swallowing—requires emergency care

 Some features are specific to the type of periodic paralysis.